Guides

 Diablo 4 is the latest installment in the long-running series of action RPGs made by Blizzard Entertainment, released simultaneously on consoles and PCs back in 2023.
 Unfortunately, it requires one of those pesky launchers separate from Steam to make it run but is generally a well-running PC port, with issues patched out over the year.
 (The textures and VRAM issues however still exist).
 With the Game Pass released and ray-tracing added, let’s check out the best graphics settings for Diablo 4 on PC.
 (And if those ray-tracing features are even worth it in this game.)

 We’ll go through each setting tested with frame-rate graphs and the recommended option you can pick based on your PC’s power level (defined near the end of the article).
-We’ll also leave the suite of settings to pick in a handy chart at the end you can skip to if you’re in a rush.

 Diablo 4 Official PC System Requirements